H0R5E/data-only-greater/software/edengths.md

 Choosing an editor is an important part of the process.
-A dedicated latex editor makes the whole process a lot easier by providing menus and shortcuts to commands that you will need to format and prepare the document.
+A dedicated latex editor makes the whole process a lot easier by providing menus and short-cuts to commands that you will need to format and prepare the document.
 In Linux, the best latex editor is Kile, which comes as part of the KDE desktop.
 For windows, there is a choice between TeXnicCenter and TexMaker (both available through Machination).
 Although an editor is